Del Gallego: Demographics

-According to the town's socio-economic profile in the year 1998, agricultural workers are greater in number reaching about 70% of the whole working force while the remaining 30% are engaged in non-agricultural occupations.

 Transportation

-The municipality is connected with Manila by the Andaya Highway and daily rail services to and from Naga & Legazpi are provided by the Philippine National Railways.
+The municipality is connected with Manila by the Andaya Highway and daily rail services to and from Naga and Legazpi are provided by the Philippine National Railways.

-In order to spur development in the municipality, The Toll Regulatory Board declared Toll Road 5 the extension of South Luzon Expressway.
-A 420-kilometer, four lane expressway starting from the terminal point of the now under construction SLEX Toll Road 4 at Barangay Mayao, Lucena City in Quezon to Matnog, Sorsogon, near the Matnog Ferry Terminal.
+In order to spur development in the municipality, the Toll Regulatory Board declared Toll Road 5 the extension of the South Luzon Expressway.
+A 420-kilometer, four lane expressway starting from the terminal point of the now under construction SLEX Toll Road 4 at Barangay Mayao, Lucena, Quezon to Matnog, Sorsogon, near the Matnog Ferry Terminal.
 On August 25, 2020, San Miguel Corporation announced that they will invest the project which will reduce travel time from Lucena to Matnog from 9 hours to 5.5 hours.

 Another expressway that will serve Del Gallego is the Quezon-Bicol Expressway (QuBEx), which will link between Lucena and San Fernando, Camarines Sur.

 Education

 The Del Gallego Schools District Office governs all educational institutions within the municipality.
 It oversees the management and operations of all private and public, from primary to secondary schools.

 Del Gallego has a total of 23 schools, twenty of which are public schools and the other three are private schools.